Paul has had a very challenging life. He has been torn between careers and marriages.

 After I sold our house and paid Mona off from the divorce settlement in March, Danielle helped me find a home to purchase in Millersville.
 Finally, in June, I settled on a small home on Ahearn Drive and moved there with Charles from my rented apartment.

 Since I was renting a furnished apartment, Danielle helped me select and furnish my new home.
 When we weren't traveling back and forth to see each other, we would often take trips to nearby states.
 We also drove to New York City, Niagra Falls, and Wisconsin to visit my parents.

 In 1996, Danielle moved in permanently and got a job as a dietary aide in a nursing home.
 We both worked hard together and saved our money.
 By doing this and after she sold her property in Philadelphia, we were able to pay off my mortgage on the Ahearn house.

-When an overseas assignment to Taiwan fell through in the fall of 1999, we decided to purchase a new home that was being built in early 2000 near Ellicott City.
+When an overseas assignment to Taiwan fell through in 1999, we decided to purchase a new home built in early 2000 near Ellicott City.
 We formally finally got married and were at the peak of our happiness.

 Danielle and I settled on our newly built home in July 2000.
 During the first three years there, we were very busy furnishing the home and landscaping.
 I enjoyed fertilizing and cutting the acre of grass on our lot.
 With financial assistance from Danielle, we were also able to pay off our mortgage!